-- 3. Health Effects terms/codes (Annex E and F): these terms allow capturing of the patient signs and symptoms observed and the outcomes related to the medical device adverse event through observational language without using diagnostic specifics (Figure 4).
-Annex E provides a list of clinical signs, symptomsand conditions that are granular enough to capture the health effect for the purposes of medical device adverse event/incident reporting, while being general enough to avoid rebuilding other comprehensive terminology systems.
+- 3. Health Effects terms/codes (Annex E and F): these terms allow capturing of the signs and symptoms observed and the outcomes related to the medical device adverse event through observational language without using diagnostic specifics (Figure 4, Figure 5, Table 2, Table 3).
+Annex E provides a list of clinical signs, symptoms and conditions that are granular enough to capture the health effect for the purposes of medical device adverse event/incident reporting, while being general enough to avoid rebuilding other comprehensive terminology systems.
 Annex F provides a list of potential outcomes and consequences of the medical device adverse event/incident.
 Terms from these two annexes together will provide a description encompassing both the clinical observation and the impact on the person affected. - i.
-Clinical Signs, Symptoms and Conditions terms/codes (Annex E): Annex E provides terminology to describe the observed condition of the affected persons after the medical device adverse event occurs.
-These terms are largely based on a subset of MedDRA terms.
-This annex is organized along organ systems as well as physiological problems.
+Clinical Signs, Symptoms and Conditions terms/codes (Annex E): Annex E provides terminology to describe the observed condition of the affected persons associated with the medical device adverse event.
+These terms should not be used to describe signs, symptoms and conditions that existed prior to the adverse event.
+These terms are closely aligned to a subset of MedDRA terms, through close collaboration between IMDRF and MedDRA.
+This annex is organized into categories along organ systems as well as physiological problems.
+Some terms appear in more than one category for ease in finding the proper term.
+In these cases, each repeated term will only have one unique code assigned based on its primary category.
+(Figure 4 and Table 2) - ii.

-ii.
 Health Impact terms/codes (Annex F): Annex F provides terminology to describe the resulting consequences of the medical device adverse event/incident on the person affected.
+The resulting consequences can include final patient outcomes and/or interventions or procedures required as a result of the clinical signs, symptoms and conditions captured using Annex E. It is likely that it will be necessary to use multiple terms.
+(Figure 5 and Table 3)

-Figure 4: The two annexes (Annex E, Clinical Signs, Symptoms and Conditions, Annex F: Health Impact) for Health Effect.
+Figure 4: Annex E, Clinical Signs, Symptoms and Conditions,

+Figure 5: Annex F: Health Impact